Run-Wild-Studio/Easy-API/New Folder With Items/troubleshooting.md

 Debug output will be a combination of [`print_r`](https://www.php.net/manual/en/function.print-r.php)-formatted objects and log messages, providing you with as much information as possible about your api settings, field-mappings, and data.
 If exceptions occur while processing the api, they’ll appear on this page, too.

 ::: warning
-Debugging a api attempts to actually run the import, so make sure you have [backups](./feature-tour/creating-your-api.md#backup) on, or are working in a disposable environment!
+Debugging an api attempts to actually run the import, so make sure you have [backups](./feature-tour/creating-your-api.md#backup) on, or are working in a disposable environment!
 :::